nramenta/flow/README.md

     {{ @bolder("this is great!") }}

 All parameters are optional; they default to `null` while extra positional parameters are ignored.
+Flow lets you define a custom default value for each
+parameter:

+    {% macro bolder(text = "this is a bold text!") %}
+    <b>{{ text }}</b>
+    {% endmacro %}

 You can also use named parameters:

     {{ @bolder(text="this is a text") }}

-Extra named parameters overwrite positional parameters with the same name, and are available inside the macro.
+Extra named parameters overwrite positional parameters with the same name and previous named parameters with the same name.
 The parentheses are optional only if there are no arguments passed.
 All macro calls are prepended with the `@` character.
 This is to avoid name collisions with helpers, method calls and attribute access.
 Parameters and variables declared inside macros with the `set` construct are local to the macro and will cease to exist once the macro returns.

-Declaring macros anywhere but at the top-level scope in a template is a syntax error.
+Declaring macros inside blocks or other macros is a syntax error.
+The output of macros are by default unescaped, regardless of what the current `autoescape` setting is.
+To escape the output, you must explicitly apply the `escape` or `e` filter.

 ### Importing macros